Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years: Confronting models and observations in the first billion years

-In terms of observations, the {\sc delphi}23 model is in accord with the observationally inferred SMF at $z \sim 5-9$.
-Within error bars, we find the SMF from the {\it fiducial} model to also be in accord with observations at all $z \sim 5-9$.
-It does however, slightly under-estimate the bright-end of the SMF at $z \sim 8$ at $M_* \sim 10^{10.25}\Msun$ \citep{Stefanon21} and the observations from \cite{Kikuchihara20} at $z \sim 8-9$; the latter however, lie a factor $\sim3$ above observations from other groups at these redshifts \citep{Song16, Bhatawdekar19, Stefanon21, Navarro-Carrera24}.
+In terms of observations, the {\sc delphi}23 model is in accordance with the observationally inferred SMF at $z \sim 5-9$.
+Within error bars, we find the SMF from the fiducial model to also be in accordance with observations at all $z \sim 5-9$.
+It does, however, slightly underestimate the bright end of the SMF at $z \sim 8$ at $M_* \sim 10^{10.25}\Msun$ \citep{Stefanon21} and the observations from \cite{Kikuchihara20} at $z \sim 8-9$; the latter, however, lie a factor $\sim3$ above observations from other groups at these redshifts \citep{Song16, Bhatawdekar19, Stefanon21, Navarro-Carrera24}.
 Given its increasing star formation efficiency above $z \sim 7$, the eSFE model sets the upper limit to the SMF.
 This globally makes it closer to observations, except for \cite{Song16} at $z\sim 8$ and \cite{Stefanon21} at $z\sim 9$.
-As the lower mass limit, the eIMF model under-estimates the bright-end of the observed SMF at all $z \sim 8-9$ from e.g. \citet{Stefanon21} and \citet{Weibel24}, although it is in excellent agreement with the results from \citet{Stefanon21} at $z \sim 9$ at the low-mass end.
+As the lower mass limit, the eIMF model underestimates the bright end of the observed SMF at all $z \sim 8-9$ from, for instance, \citet{Stefanon21} and \citet{Weibel24}, although it is in excellent agreement with the results from \citet{Stefanon21} at $z \sim 9$ at the low-mass end.
 We caution against a direct comparison of the eIMF model against these observations directly since they all employ a constant Kroupa IMF; assuming an increasingly top-heavy IMF (as in the eIMF) model would naturally result in lower stellar masses being inferred from observations.